 Comprehensive Plan Update

-The City of Manassas is updating its Comprehensive Plan – the City’s key policy document for land use, development, preservation and related economic and social issues.
-As part of this update, the City will also be completing its first Transportation Master Plan to guide future transportation investments and improve mobility in the City.
+The City of Manassas is updating its Comprehensive Plan – the guiding policy document for land use, development, preservation, and related economic and social issues.
+As part of this update, Manassas completed its first Transportation Master Plan to guide future transportation investments and improve mobility in the City.

 Watch a video on the Comprehensive Plan Update process and learn about the draft chapters:

 The Manassas 2040 Comprehensive Plan is the culmination of a collaborative multi-year process that brought together citizens, stakeholders, and local officials to define a community-driven vision for the future.